tomayac/isearch/README.md

 ##Some info:

+- this is the GUI project for I-SEARCH.
+It consists of several components which are here splitted in a the client and server folder for a better project structure
-- the mockup is built on top of the amazing HTML5BoilerPlate
+- the main interface component is names MuSeBag which stands for Multimodal Search Bag.
+Its mockup is built on top of the amazing HTML5BoilerPlate
-- the build/ test/ crossdomain.xml robots.txt and plugin stub are here for the near future.
+- the build/ test/ crossdomain.xml robots.txt and plugin stub within the client/musebag folder are there for the near future.
   We'll probably need it very soon.
 But if you ask: yes, they're unuseful right now.
+- further components are:
+   - CoFetch: a script for semi-automatic RUCoD creation, which is the exchange format on which the I-SEARCH search engine is based on.
+   - CoFind: a component which enables collaborative search
+   - pTag: a component which provides personal tag recommendation for I-SEARCH
+- all server parts are javascript and will only run on a nodeJS server